sfexova/expression-atlas-curation-guide/best_practice_rules.md

 | breast cancer	| patient 1 | neoplasm |
 | normal | healthy_guy_X | normal tissue |

-Characteristic[Individual] can be used to show which samples come from the same patient.
-Clinical information column could provide more information e.g. "normal tissue adjacent to tumor".
+`Characteristic[Individual]` is used to show which samples come from the same patient.
+Disease refers to the disease of the donor and will be `cancer` even for the sample from the healthy tissue.

 #### Organism parts and cell types not in ontology

 Generally use the main ontology label, not the synonyms and the most specific term, e.g. `heart ventricle` instead of `heart`.
-If the term is not in any ontology, look up the [previous zooma mapping](https://github.com/ebi-gene-expression-group/curated-metadata)
+If the term is not in any ontology, look up the [previous zooma mapping](https://github.com/ebi-gene-expression-group/curated-metadata).

 #### Technical annotations